-Iron ore is Australia’s largest source of export revenue, worth $63 billion (approximately US$45 billion) in 2017.
+Iron ore is Australia’s largest source of export revenue, worth $117 billion (approximately US$85 billion) in 2017.

 While the price of iron ore has been moderating some of the growth in export revenue in recent years, the volume of Australia’s iron ore exports is continuing to grow, albeit at lower rates.

-Over the last ten years, Australia’s iron ore export volumes have increased by more than 200 per cent.
+Over the last ten years, Australia’s iron ore export volumes have more than doubled.

 China is the world’s largest steel producer and a key export market for the Australian iron ore industry.
 It accounts for around 80 per cent of Australia’s iron ore exports (by volume)